 What happens in Vegas ... is a Stanley Cup, as the Golden Knights win the NHL title

-The greatest show in Las Vegas Tuesday night wasn't along the famed Strip – it was the National Hockey League franchise Golden Knights laying claim to the Stanley Cup in a game 5 win over the Florida Panthers.
-In so doing, the team set off celebrations befitting the settings of its host city.
+The greatest show in Las Vegas Tuesday night wasn't along the famed Strip – it was the National Hockey League franchise Vegas Golden Knights laying claim to the Stanley Cup championship in a game 5 win over the Florida Panthers.
+In so doing, the team set off celebrations befitting its host city.

 The championship came just six years after the Golden Knights began play in the NHL in 2017, and five years after the team made the Stanley Cup Final in their inaugural season of 2017-18.
 It was the fastest move by an expansion team to win a title among the big four professional sports in the U.S. – football, basketball, baseball and hockey – since the Arizona Diamondbacks won the World Series in 2001, ESPN reported.

-The title set off widespread celebratory reactions.
-A'ja Wilson of the WNBA's Las Vegas Aces gave a shoutout by tweeting "get you one."
+The title set off widespread celebrations.
+A'ja Wilson of the WNBA's Las Vegas Aces gave a shoutout by tweeting "GET YOU ONE @GoldenKnights!!!"

 GET YOU ONE @GoldenKnights !!!!— A'ja Wilson (@_ajawilson22) June 14, 2023